mshahriarish/ONDEWO_task/README.md

 ## What I Learned:

-This was my very first time to work in LNP.
+This was my very first time to work in NLP.
 I found the topic fascinating and challenging.
 The field has great potential.
 However, it needs extensive work to achieve its high potential.
 I learned how to convert text to the numbers and later to the proper format to feed our neural network.
 I briefly became familiar with the problems that NLP experts face on a daily basis.
 I gathered some information regarding the architecture and type of networks and hidden layers that we need to use in this field.
 I found the experience satisfying and challenging.
 I would be happy to work in this field.

 ## To Do When I Have Time: